-The goal in gene therapy is to bring about continuous α -Gal production from a transduced cell population (hematopoietic stem cells, cardiomyocytes, hepatocytes) to enable α -Gal delivery to non-transduced cells in target organs such as the kidney and heart at levels sufficient to reverse the metabolic defect of Fabry disease.
-This is also dependent on the ability of the target cells to take up α -Gal from the circulation via various transmembrane transport systems.
+The goal in gene therapy is to bring about continuous $\alpha$ -Gal production from a transduced cell population (hematopoietic stem cells, cardiomyocytes, hepatocytes) to enable $\alpha$ -Gal delivery to non-transduced cells in target organs such as the kidney and heart at levels sufficient to reverse the metabolic defect of Fabry disease.
+This is also dependent on the ability of the target cells to take up $\alpha$ -Gal from the circulation via various transmembrane transport systems.
 Pre-existing antibodies to ERT and to the adeno-associated virus (AAV) vector may complicate these studies.
-To date, however, none of the human studies have provided direct evidence of delivery of over-expressed or engineered a-gal into the kidney or heart tissues.
-Gene therapy by ex vivo lentivirus-mediated autologous hematopoietic stem cells or in vivo AAV delivery has been tried with some early positive results^[183,184].
-Duration of the effect from gene therapy is unknown, but the FACTS study using ex vivo lentivirus-mediated autologous hematopoietic stem cells has shown sustained effects at the 5-year follow-up (unpublished data.
-M. West).
-A number of pharmaceutical companies have quickly joined and then withdrawn from this field in the last 4 years, perhaps reflecting the challenges of gene therapy in both Fabry disease and other metabolic diseases, including significant complications such as atypical hemolytic uremic syndrome and death^[185,186].
-As gene therapies are also being developed for other lysosomal diseases, continued progress is expected in this field.
+To date, however, none of the human studies have provided direct evidence of delivery of over-expressed or engineered $\alpha$ -gal into the kidney or heart tissues.
+Gene therapy by $\alpha$ -existing autologous hematopoietic stem cells or $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -existing autologous hematopoietic stem cells or $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -existing autologous hematopoietic stem cells or $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy by $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy is unknown, but the FACTS study using $\alpha$ -fall into the fall into the kidney or heart tissues.
+Gene therapy is unknown, but the FACTS study using $\alpha$ -fall into the fall into the kidney or heart tissues.
+Gene therapy is unknown, but the FACTS study using $\alpha$ -fall into the kidney or heart tissues.
+Gene therapy is unknown, but the FACTS study using $\alpha$ -fall into the kidney or heart tissues.
+And the fall into the kidney or heart tissues are also being developed for other lysosomal diseases, continued progress is expected in this field.

-Recent T cell- and B cell-mediated techniques for delivery of enzyme therapy have been proposed, which may be simpler and less expensive than gene therapy but await human trials^[187,188].
+Recent T cell- and B cell-mediated techniques for delivery of enzyme therapy have been proposed, which may be simpler and less expensive than gene therapy but await human trials[187,188].
 As these techniques do not involve immunosuppression or in vivo cell transduction, fewer adverse effects and hospital days would be required with reduced cost, but the duration of effect might be less than with gene therapy.

-Nucleoside-modified messenger RNA was used successfully to restore α -Gal activity with Gb3 reduction and restoration of lysosomal protein levels in a model of cardiac Fabry disease, using induced pluripotent stem cells-derived human cardiomyocytes^[189].
+Nucleoside-modified messenger RNA was used successfully to restore $\alpha$ -Gal activity with Gb3 reduction and restoration of lysosomal protein levels in a model of cardiac Fabry disease, using induced pluripotent stem cells-derived human cardiomyocytes[189].

-CRISPR/Cas techniques have been successfully applied to both create and treat animal models of Fabry diseases^[190].
+CRISPR/Cas techniques have been successfully applied to both create and treat animal models of Fabry diseases[190].
 With this technique, DNA variants can be corrected in vivo.
 There remain concerns about the safety of these techniques in humans as well as the number of cells needed to be corrected to effect clinical benefits.
-Some investigations in animal models suggest that achieving 10% of normal α -Gal activity may be sufficient^[191], but the optimal target α -Gal activity in human studies remains undefined.
+Some investigations in animal models suggest that achieving 10% of normal $\alpha$ -Gal activity may be sufficient[191], but the optimal target $\alpha$ -Gal activity in human studies remains undefined.